MaxineXiong/OpenAI-API-Web-Apps/README.md

 To use the **Talk to GPT-3.5** application, follow these steps:

 1. Visit the [**Talk to GPT-3.5 on Streamlit**](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/Talk_To_GPT3.5).
+2. Input your [OpenAI API key](https://platform.openai.com/account/api-keys) in the field at the top.
-2. You can start interacting with the chatbot using either the "MESSAGE BOT" or "TALK TO BOT" options.
+3. You can start interacting with the chatbot using either the "MESSAGE BOT" or "TALK TO BOT" options.
-3. For text input, click on the "MESSAGE BOT" expander, select a built-in prompt from the dropdown menu, and press CTRL + Enter to submit.
+4. For text input, click on the "MESSAGE BOT" expander, select a built-in prompt from the dropdown menu, and press CTRL + Enter to submit.
 The chatbot will respond with a generated message.
 You can continue the conversation by entering your own messages.
-4. For speech input, make sure the text message input field is cleared, then click on the "TALK TO BOT" expander, click on the microphone icon, and speak your message.
+5. For speech input, make sure the text message input field is cleared, then click on the "TALK TO BOT" expander, click on the microphone icon, and speak your message.
 The speech input will be converted to text, and the chatbot will respond accordingly.

 Below are two GIF images that demonstrate the usage of the **Talk to GPT-3.5** application: